Many people are allergic to pollens from grass and weeds. Such allergies usually occur in the late spring and summer.

 This is a free and confidential service.
 All local poison control centers in the United States use this national number.
 You should call if you have any questions about poisoning or poison prevention.
 It does NOT need to be an emergency.
 You can call for any reason, 24 hours a day, 7 days a week.

 An emergency room visit is usually not necessary, unless the person has an asthma attack or severe allergic reaction.
+If an emergency room visit is needed, the patient may receive:

 Normally there are no major problems unless the patient has asthma or a severe allergic reaction to the grass.
 Recovery usually occurs.